 This includes gathering information and creating processes that appropriately inform our decision making; fortifying our competitiveness for federal and other research funding; and growing our endowment through philanthropy and other sources of investment.

 Through these efforts, we will build an even stronger university, one that is able to invest strategically in our core academic priorities and the groundbreaking discoveries of tomorrow.

 Strengthen the institutional, budgetary, technological, and policy frameworks necessary to set priorities, allocate resources, and realize the highest standards of academic excellence.

 To meet the challenges before us and strengthen our position as one of the world’s premier academic institutions, the university will need to construct processes and mechanisms that empower informed and considered decision making; increase capacity for data generation, aggregation, and analysis; and allocate resources in a manner that aligns with our principles and mission.

-Since the first Ten by Twenty progress report, the university has undertaken a range of such initiatives, from charting a course for improved diversity and inclusion, to combating sexual assault, to committing to greater sustainability.
+Since the second Ten by Twenty progress report, the university has undertaken a range of initiatives to strengthen the institution, from streamlining student services using modern technology, to divesting from thermal coal, to making Johns Hopkins a more equitable place to learn, work, and live.
 As we move forward, we must continue to adhere to best practices, prioritize self-evaluation and informed decision making, and safeguard our commitments to innovation and excellence.

 Reinforce our position as the leading university recipient of competitively funded federal research support, while increasing the amount of annual research investment from other sources with appropriate cost recovery.